Table of Contents[Hide][Show]

 Predicting when the trees will be at their most brilliant is always more art than science.
 It’s a combination of the air temperature and the amount of rainfall.
 This map is the one I consult each year to find the peak fall foliage season.

-While it changes every year, generally leaves across the US start to change in New England (late September) and finish in southern California (early November).
+While the dates can be slightly different every year, generally leaves across the US start to change in New England (late September) and finish in southern California (early November).

 - Michigan: (Northern) Oct.
 1-17; (Southern) Oct.
 5-21